The 10 Best SUVs in Canada For 2023

 Average Cost of Insurance: $140/month

 The Mazda CX-30 is the best crossover SUV in Canada due to its low price tag and rich safety features.
-It starts as low as $30,869.
-However, the more expensive versions, which can cost up to $40,700, feature the 250-HP GT Turbo engine.
+The more expensive versions, which can cost up to $40,700, feature the 250-HP GT Turbo engine.
 All models come with a six-speed automatic transmission and all-wheel drive.

 2. Hyundai Kona: Best Small SUV